|

 97. excuse

-a defense of some offensive behavior or some failure to keep a promise etc.
+a defense of some offensive behavior

 If "Please Excuse My Dear Aunt Sally" saved you in learning the order of operations in mathematics, then you should check out what Nancy Frey and Douglas Fisher have to say in Learning Words Inside and Out about using keyword mnemonics to help commit words to memory.